SSWConsulting/SSW.Rules.Content/rules/awesome-readme/rule.md

 Have you ever opened a promising project, only to be lost because the README was unclear?
 It's a frustrating experience and causes users to quickly give up.

 A good README helps others understand what your project does, how to set it up, and how to use it, reducing the learning curve and saving time for everyone involved.
-See some examples of great READMEs here: <https://github.com/matiassingers/awesome-readme>

 <!--endintro-->